mmaz/racecar_fall19/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o0I6_YiL0X4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Tips and Suggestions

-If you are having diffuclty training a working model, here are some suggestions:
+If you are having diffuclty training a working model, or are looking for ideas for improvement, here are some suggestions:

 1. Visualize your model's predictions by saving the center camera images when you are testing a model (you can use the [`SAVE_RUN`](https://github.com/mmaz/imitation_learning_lab/blob/2ebcd9140e34ca2e2283496a84ea4e47c8979788/infer_RACECAR.py#L21) flag) and incorporate some of the code snippets from [visualize_drive.ipynb](https://github.com/mmaz/imitation_learning_lab/blob/master/visualize_drive.ipynb).
     * Are the model outputs noisy (i.e., are the predicted angles jumping around a lot)?
 Try using the mean or median filter in `infer_RACECAR.py`.